CPTC-CPW/JeopardyJS/README.md

 # JeopardyJS

 An online Jeopardy game clone.
-The Jeopordy board will be the standard 5x6 board the show uses.
+The Jeopardy board will be the standard 5x6 board the show uses.